-Dexpanthenol could be of use in treating hair loss.
-Or at least in treating the inflammation, itching and scalp discomfort often associated with androgenetic alopecia.
+Dexpanthenol could be of use in treating hair loss in men and women.
+At the very least, in can improve the inflammation, itching and scalp discomfort that are often associated with androgenetic alopecia.

 Hyundai Pharm claims that this is the first ever OTC hair loss treatment in South Korea.
 Each of the 120 tablets contains 100 milligrams of the key active ingredient Dexpanthenol (also called Panthenol).

 Does Dexpanthenol work for Hair Loss?

 Today is the first time that I ever heard of Dexpanthenol.
 However, it is “the alcohol analog” of pantothenic acid (vitamin B5).
 And Vitamin B5 is used in some of the best hair loss shampoos.
 Another South Korean company sells a Dexpanthenol containing shampoo called TS Shampoo.
 Reviews are not bad at 4.2/5 starts.

 And yet another Korean company La’Dor sells a salicylic acid and Dexpanthenol containing product.
 The key ingredient in these shampoos supposedly helps dissolve excess secretion from the sebaceous glands (aka sebum).
 The latter is a key reason for problems such as dandruff and seborrheic dermatitis.

 Interestingly, in 2020, a Turkish author wrote two papers in favor of Dexpanthenol being able to treat pattern hair loss:

 - Dexpanthenol may be a novel treatment for male androgenetic alopecia (May 2020).

 - Systemic Dexpanthenol as a novel treatment for female pattern hair loss (September 2020).

 A related clinical trial started in Iran in 2019.
 Results were found to be positive, although the link seems to have disappeared.
 One of this blog’s readers pointed out that we need before and after photos before trusting these findings.